astronomer/docs/learn/use-case_snowpark_customer_analytics.md

         return _attribution_touches, _mrr, _customers
 ```

-The second task group, “structured_data”, uses several dynamically generated task groups to load many structured datasets into our Snowflake database, before transforming them using snowpark, all in parallel.
+The second task group, “structured_data”, uses several dynamically generated task groups to load many structured datasets into the Snowflake database, before transforming them using Snowpark, all in parallel.

 Task Group load_structured_data:
 This task group creates parallel tasks to upload structured datasets from a public S3 bucket into the Snowflake database.